go-chassis/go-archaius/README.md

 ### Why use go-archaius
-it is hard to manage configurations in a distributed system. archaius is able to put all configuration is distributed system together and manage them.
+it is hard to manage configurations in a distributed system. archaius is able to put all configuration in distributed system together and manage them.
-To make it simple to get a exact config you want in distributed system.
+To make it simple to get the exact config you want in distributed system.
 It also keeps watching configuration changes, and fire change event if value changes. so that you can easily implement a service which has hot-reconfiguration features.